Rvanmech/ironpdfwebapidotnet6/README.md

 ## IronPDF .NET 6 Demo WebApp

 Creating repo to help illustrate problem of subsequent runs of IronPDF in .NET6 Debian 11 shutting down during rendering PDF.
+Edit: This turned out to only be a problem of running the debugger attached to the app.
+It works fine when you run the app with a regular docker-compose run.

 ## How to run the app in Docker: